andrew/ultimate-awesome/README.md

 - [awesome-contao](https://github.com/may17/awesome-contao) - A helpful list of awesome things related to the Contao CMS.
 - [awesome-lost-and-found](https://github.com/mikemybytes/awesome-lost-and-found) - A personal list of useful software engineering resources.
 - [awesome-taglines](https://github.com/miketheman/awesome-taglines) - Awesome list of software taglines.
+- [awesome-japanese-study-materials](https://github.com/naghim/awesome-japanese-study-materials) - This repository contains all study materials and resources for preparing for the Japanese Language Proficiency Test (JLPT), structured from beginner-level content to more advanced topics.
 - [Free-For-Student](https://github.com/OshekharO/Free-For-Student) - List Of Free Resources For Students And Professionals.
 - [awesome-adsorption](https://github.com/pauliacomi/awesome-adsorption) - Awesome list of open source tools that can help simulate, treat understand or disseminate adsorption data.
 - [awesome-pmm](https://github.com/percona/awesome-pmm) - A curated list of awesome Percona Monitoring and Management (PMM) free and opensource software, libraries and resources.
 - [awesome-qwik](https://github.com/qwikverse/awesome-qwik) - A curated list of awesome things related to Resumable Framework .
 - [awesome-anti-racism](https://github.com/rafaelcavalcante/awesome-anti-racism) - An awesome list with anti-racism material.
 - [awesome-quake](https://github.com/ranguli/awesome-quake) - A curated list of awesome Quake related goodness.
-- [awesome-multi-agent-systems](https://github.com/richardblythman/awesome-multi-agent-systems) - A curated list of awesome resources, libraries, frameworks, and tools for multi-agent systems (MAS) research and development.
 - [awesome-list](https://github.com/ruanbekker/awesome-list) - My Awesome List of anything cool that my curious mind finds interesting.
 - [awesome-women-web3](https://github.com/thehapadev/awesome-women-web3) - A community list of women in web3 developers, advocates, and CTOs to inspire the next generation of incoming devs. .
 - [awesome-climate-tech](https://github.com/thomkrupa/awesome-climate-tech) - A collection of awesome things regarding the Climate tech ecosystem.